“Through my work, I aim to make society better and improve the quality of life for everyone”

 Judge at The Press Awards 2021

-A private photography exhibition for the the Malaysian Foreign Minister
+A private exhibition of her photography was held for the Malaysian Foreign Minister

 Her work has been published in Evening Standard, HuffPost, Byline Times and GQ

 Over the course of her career, she covered the refugee crisis in Turkey, Greece, Macedonia, Serbia, Croatia, Calais, and Paris.
 Meeting thousands of refugees who fled war and persecution.